Lecture Notes in Quantum Mechanics

 If the spin-orbit interaction did not exist, the dynamics of the spin would become independent of the dynamics of the wave function.
-But even when there is a spin-orbit interaction, the situation is not so bad. ${L \cdot S}$ couples only states with the same ${\ell}$.
-From now we focus on the second energy level of the Hydrogen atom.
-The Hamiltonian matrix is $8\times 8$.
-But it decomposes trivially into matrix blocks of $2\times 2$ and $6\times 6$.
-We notice that the $2 \times 2$ block is already diagonalized: the only term that could destroy the diagonalization within this block is ${L \cdot S}$, but it is zero in this block since ${\ell=0}$.
-So, we only have to diagonalize the $6 \times 6$ block.
+But even with the spin-orbit interaction, the situation is not so bad. ${L \cdot S}$ couples only states with the same ${\ell}$.
+Furthermore the ${\ell=0}$ for which ${L \cdot S=0}$ are not affected by the spin-orbit interactions.

-Why does ${L \cdot S}$ couple only states with the same ${\ell}$?
-The full rotation generator ${J=L+S }$ rotates both the wave equation and the spin.
-The system is symmetrical to rotations.
-So, it is obvious that ${[\mathcal{H},J]=0}$ and specifically ${[L\cdot S,J]=0}$.
-On the other hand, the symmetry: ${ [\mathcal{H},L^2] = [L\cdot S,L^2]=0}$ is less trivial.
-The Hamiltonian is not symmetrical under rotations generated by ${L}$.
-We must rotate both the wave function and the spin together, in order for the Hamiltonian to stay the same.
-In order to prove the commutation relation with ${L^2}$, we notice that: \beq \vec{L} \cdot \vec{S} = \frac{1}{2} \left (J^2 - L^2 - S^2 \right ) \eeq